RobotecAI/rai/src/examples/turtlebot4/README.md

    For example you can try such prompts:

-   - Are you able to bring you something from the kitchen? (testing robot's identity)
+   - Could you bring me something from the kitchen? (testing robot's identity)
    - What are your ros2 interfaces? (discovery of ros2 interfaces)
    - tell me what you see (interpretation of camera image)
-   - Drive towards the chair (when table is not visible, robot rejects task that it cannot do)
    - Spin yourself left by 45 degrees (interaction with the robot using ros2 interfaces) - table with the robotic are shoud be visible in the camera
    - Use robotic arm to pick up a box from the table (identity and intefaces doesn't allow it)
    - Drive towards the table (when table is visible, testing ability to interpret camera image and perform actions based on the knowledge)